Play to win in anything.

 But underneath, you'll see, there is a magnificent person, who can.

-Keep on name it and claim it.
+Keep on naming it and claiming it.
 Keep on seeing your agenda, get mortified, and become a human being.